There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Can you use WhatsApp in Hong Kong?

-Yes.
-Although Hong Kong is a part of China, the ‘one country, two systems’ policy is still in place.
-This means you can fully use WhatsApp in Hong Kong, while you can’t in mainland China.
+Absolutely.
+Although Hong Kong is a part of China, the rules are a little different there and you can fully use WhatsApp in Hong Kong without a VPN.

 What is China’s Great Firewall?